 At the close of the week, staycationers can take a conifer tree tour with Wheaton College Associate Professor of Biology Dr. Ray Lewis.
 In addition to learning about pines, spruces and yews, among others, kids will get a conifer chart that they can use to identify trees on the Wheaton College campus, which has Tree Campus USA status designated by the Arbor Day Foundation.

 If you didn’t get a chance to register for some other staycation events—including a writing workshop, a cooking class, a dance workshop, and a chemistry demonstration, which all filled up quickly this year—we hope you’ll be able to join us for those events next year.

-But don’t forget to print off your Wheaton College Scavenger Hunt off the website.
+But don’t forget to print off your Wheaton College Scavenger Hunt off the website (see link above).
 If you find all the Wheaton College landmarks on the list, you could win one of our grand prizes!

 Several events require signed safety or media waivers, which are available at wheaton.edu/staycation.
 It’s important to note that this year Wheaton College is requiring signed safety and media waivers for participation in these events.
 Please note that parents or legal guardians must sign these before children can participate in the events.
 You can find these on the website (see link above), or you can sign them prior to participating in the events.
 (Also note that caregivers—nannies or babysitters—will not be able to sign these waivers on behalf of children that aren’t their own).--Emily Bratcher